jfet97/Raex/README.md

 # Raex
-A new not powerful reactive library for javascript
+A new not powerful reactive library for javascript (it uses ES6 Proxies)

 ```js
 import { Let } from '../lib';